linux-surface/iptsd/README.md

 $ sudo ./build/src/iptsd /dev/hidrawN
 ```

 Alternatively, you can install the files you just built to the system.
-After a reboot, iptsd will be automatically started by udev:
+After a reboot, iptsd will
+get started by udev automatically:

 ```bash
 $ sudo ninja -C build install